zwave-js/node-zwave-js/packages/core/core.api.md

 // Warning: (ae-missing-release-tag) "parseNodeBitMask" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function parseNodeBitMask(mask: Buffer): number[];
+export function parseNodeBitMask(mask: Uint8Array): number[];

 // Warning: (ae-missing-release-tag) "parseNodeID" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function parseNodeID(buffer: Buffer, type?: NodeIDType, offset?: number): {
+export function parseNodeID(buffer: Uint8Array, type?: NodeIDType, offset?: number): {
     nodeId: number;
     bytesRead: number;
 };